blackJack1982/setups/git-server-http-ssh.md

 sudo useradd -m git
 # ensure that '/usr/bin/git-shell' is listed in the /etc/shells
 sudo usermod -s /usr/bin/git-shell git
+# remember to setup a good password
+sudo passwd git
 ```

 Add a necessary folder for the git account in it's home directory.